parallel1416/weather/README.md

 This section is the brief record of every team member's contributions.
 For detailed version, please refer to this repo's [commits log](https://github.com/parallel1416/weather/commits/master).

 #### Xing Ping

 #### Guanyu Zhang

+Data Preprocessing, Interactive LineChart of Temperature in D3.js, Interactive Histogram and Piechart of # of Highest Temperature Days in D3.js, Converting JavaScript codes into React Components

 #### Lingmeng Lu

 #### Yihan Gao

 ## Some useful commands